 Survivor Stories

 Many of you have written to SameYou about your experience of brain injury and told us how you identified with Emilia's story.
-There was a common feeling of relief about hearing a familiar story from someone young, and speaking out to normalise the injury.
+There was a common feeling of relief about hearing a familiar story from someone young, and speaking out to normalize the injury.
 People were comforted that Emilia had gone through something similar to them or to a family member or loved one.

 The overwhelming emotion was of gratitude that Emilia was breaking her silence and that enabled and emboldened so many others to tell their brain injury story - some for the first time.
 It was as if people now have permission to speak out about their story.